faucetsdn/NetworkML/README.md

-# Poseidon: Machine Learning - Phase II
+# Poseidon: Machine Learning

 ## Overview
-Poseidon is a machine learning implementation of our quest to determine two questions: (1) what is on the network; and (2) what is it doing?
+Poseidon is a machine learning implementation of our quest to determine two questions:
+  1. what is on the network; and
+  2. what is it doing?
 For more background and context on our project, please check out [the Poseidon project](https://www.cyberreboot.org/projects/poseidon/) page on our website.
-This repo specifically covers the algorithms and models we deployed in the second phase of our research.
+This repo specifically covers the algorithms and models we deployed in our project.

 While this repository and resulting docker container can be used completely independently, the code was written to support the Cyber Reboot Vent and